 Students are allocated a language upon their arrival at the college and study it throughout years 7 & 8.
 Language lessons allow the students to work in all 4 skill areas using a variety of engaging activities.
 Numerous topics are covered, enabling students to communicate at a personal level as well as being given more creative opportunities.

 The AQA GCSE course places increased emphasis on speaking and writing skills.
 Students study 4 key areas:

 - Work & Education

 September 2011 saw the MFL department introduce AS Spanish for the very first time and it is solely taught at the academy.
 Following the AQA course, Y12 students develop their foreign language learning in much greater depth but have the luxury of doing so in much smaller groups.
-Once again, the 4 key skills of listening, speaking, reading and writing are explored through 4 keys areas :
+The 4 topic areas are:

 - Media (TV, Advertising, Communication Technology)

 The ‘Learning Platform’ is available for KS5 students with plenty of exam papers for them to practise, in preparation for their AS exams!

 Following on from AS, A2 Spanish was introduced at the academy in September 2012.
 A2 explores the topics of: